Geeksltd/MSharp.Docs/Structure/README.md

 >- *Views\Pages*
 >- *Views\Modules*

-You will declare your pages and modules inside @UI project using the high level M# concept.
+You will declare your pages and modules inside #UI project using the high level M# concept.
 M# CLI (msharp.exe) will then automatically generate the final controllers and views automatically.

->- Your definitions in the @UI project will be the true source.
+>- Your definitions in the #UI project will be the true source.
 But they don't exist at run-time.
 >- The generated code in Website folder is the final product which will execute on a server.
->- Typically every one line of M# code (in @UI) will result in 10 lines of generated code (controller actions, views, etc).
+>- Typically every one line of M# code (in #UI) will result in 10 lines of generated code (controller actions, views, etc).
 >- The M# code is also much simpler, more declarative and less error prone.

 **Debugging**
 During development, you will use the generated MVC code for debugging.
 You can temporarily change the code until you get things right.
-But you should always apply any changes back on @UI files (M# definitions).
+But you should always apply any changes back on #UI files (M# definitions).
 Otherwise your changes will be lost as soon as M# generates the target code again.